johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-06-06-how-im-using-cassette-part-2.md

 ![](http://2.bp.blogspot.com/-tGZTEhhkGz8/Ua7xlgl3n5I/AAAAAAAAAcs/miNZsysrJeY/s320/Index.js.png)

-](<http://2.bp.blogspot.com/-tGZTEhhkGz8/Ua7xlgl3n5I/AAAAAAAAAcs/miNZsysrJeY/s1600/Index.js.png>)What this means is, `Index.js` was served up by Cassette.
+What this means is, `Index.js` was served up by Cassette.
 And more importantly before `Index.js` was served the referenced `~/bundles/core` was served too.

 ## Avoiding the Gotcha